As an apprentice, you will:

 - get a minimum of 12 months' paid employment and holiday pay

-- be able to apply to university once you’ve completed your apprenticeship, or
+- be able to apply to university once you’ve completed your apprenticeship

-- get to graduate!
-Apprentices in York are invited to attend a graduation ceremony - view York Apprenticeship Graduation and Awards Ceremony 2017 photos on Facebook
+- get to graduate; apprentices are invited to attend the annual York Apprenticeship Graduation & Awards Ceremony

 For more information on apprenticeships, download our York Apprenticeship Guide.

 If you're already in employment

-You can now do apprenticeship training if you're already in employment for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.
+If you're already in employment, you can now do apprenticeship training for professional development, such as working towards management training, Association of Accounting Technicians (AAT) or higher and degree level qualifications.

-Speak to your employer or contact us for more information.
+Speak to your employer or contact the Apprenticeship Hub for more information.

 Search for apprenticeship vacancies

-You can also search through the types of apprenticeships available and which training providers deliver them on the Find Apprenticeship Training website.
+You can also search through the types of apprenticeships available and which training providers deliver them via Find Apprenticeship Training on GOV.UK.

 Further information about careers and apprenticeships

 - your school or college careers advisor

-- contact the National Careers Service if you're aged 18+
+- the National Careers Service if you're aged 18 or over

 Information for parents about apprenticeships

-Parents can download our apprenticeship factsheet for more information about the benefits of apprenticeships.
+Parents can download the apprenticeship factsheet for more information about the benefits of apprenticeships.

 Information for businesses about apprenticeships

-We offer a free service to help businesses hire an apprentice.
+We also offer a free service to help businesses hire an apprentice.